femtofox/Femtofox_Community_Hardware/README.md

 # Femtofox Hardware
-Hardware for the Luckfox Pico Mini with the Femtofox Linux Image
+Hardware for the Luckfox Pico Mini with Foxbuntu Linux to make it work with a LoRa radio.

 ## License
 Femtofox PCB Design © 2024 by NomDeTom is licensed under CC BY-NC-ND 4.0